SalvatoreRa/artificial-intelligence-articles/articles/introduction_medical_image.md

 ![description of halogen and example of image modalities ](https://raw.githubusercontent.com/SalvatoreRa/artificial-intelligence-articles/refs/heads/main/images/point_processing7.webp)

 Some algorithms require that the image is in a certain range (ex.
 0–1).
-In this case, we have to remap to a different range the pixels.
+In this case, we have to **remap to a different range the pixels**.
 This is the general equation, where Vmax and Vmin are the actual maximum and minimal values of the image, and Vmax’ and Vmin’ are the desired extremes of the new range:

 ![description of halogen and example of image modalities ](https://raw.githubusercontent.com/SalvatoreRa/artificial-intelligence-articles/refs/heads/main/images/point_processing8.webp)